Withdrawal from the University

 As a benefit to those students who withdrew from the University to perform military service (not including Texas National Guard Training exercises) and have not attended another institution long enough to receive grades, UTSA will not require them to requalify for admission.
 In order to take advantage of this benefit, the students must request readmission from the Office of the Registrar within one year of being released from active military service, and submit in writing a statement indicating he/she did not attend another university during this time period.
 Returning students who have attended another institution long enough to receive grades, must reapply to the University.
 A returning student may be eligible for the same financial assistance provided before the student’s withdrawal.

-Mental Health Withdrawal from the University
+Medical and/or Mental Health Withdrawal from the University